538 BC the Medes and Persians conquered the Babylonians.

 8:26 I even weighed unto their hand six hundred and fifty talents of silver, and silver vessels an hundred talents, and of gold an hundred talents;

-8:27 Also twenty basons of gold, of a thousand drams; and two vessels of fine copper, precious as gold.
+8:27 Also twenty basons of gold, of a thousand drams; and two vessels of fine copper (bronze), precious as gold.

-8:28 And I said unto them, Ye are holy unto Yahweh; the vessels are holy also; and the silver and the gold are a freewill offering unto Yahweh God of your fathers.
+8:28 And I said unto them, Ye are holy (set apart) unto Yahweh; the vessels are holy also; and the silver and the gold are a freewill offering unto Yahweh God of your fathers.

-8:29 Watch ye, and keep them, until ye weigh them before the chief of the priests and the Levites, and chief of the fathers of Israel, at Jerusalem, in the chambers of the house of Yahweh.
+8:29 Watch you, and keep them, until you weigh them before the chief of the priests and the Levites, and chief of the fathers of Israel, at Jerusalem, in the chambers of the house of Yahweh.

 8:30 So took the priests and the Levites the weight of the silver, and the gold, and the vessels, to bring them to Jerusalem unto the house of our God.